CodeYourFuture/syllabus/docs/react/week-1/homework.md

 Do your usual three kata and then...

-1. Find the pinned suggestions thread in the #cyf-codewars
+1. Find the pinned suggestions thread in the #cyf-codewars Slack channel
 2. Suggest a kata, or upvote one, to add to the syllabus

 ## 8) IronHack Labs Practice (Stretch)